-Moving to the RRT as a minimum competency may:
+Moving to the RRT as a minimum competency will:

-- Increase the safe and practicable utility of Minnesota RCPs for all health care consumers. - Help insure the competent practice of RCPs, increasing safety and quality care for patients in Minnesota. - Match existing RCP educational standards with the appropriate credential based competency. - Eliminate the identification misnomer of "RRT Eligible." - Decrease Respiratory Care Board disciplinary intervention and associated costs. - Increase credibility and enhance clinical reliance on Minnesota RCPs as the cardiopulmonary caregivers/consultants by qualifying RCPs statewide with this higher level of competency testing. - Move the profession closer to a statewide scope of practice as opposed to individual hospital-regulated scope of the Respiratory Care discipline.
+- Increase the safe and practicable utility of Minnesota respiratory therapists for all health care consumers. - Help ensure the competent practice of respiratory therapists, increasing safety and quality care for patients in Minnesota. - Match existing respiratory therapy educational standards with the appropriate credential-based competency. - Eliminate the identification misnomer of "RRT Eligible." - Decrease Respiratory Care Board disciplinary intervention and associated costs. - Increase credibility and enhance clinical reliance on Minnesota respiratory therapists as the cardiopulmonary caregivers/consultants by qualifying respiratory therapists statewide with this higher level of competency testing. - Move the profession closer to a statewide scope of practice as opposed to individual hospital-regulated scope of the Respiratory Care discipline.

-Advantages of RRT qualified RCPs:
+Advantages of RRT qualified respiratory therapists:

 The statewide elevated standard will further protect Minnesota healthcare consumers in terms of safety and efficacious practice without increasing consumer cost.
-The new paradigm will set the stage for greater direct RCP reimbursement from healthcare payment providers.
-The increased baseline competency will enhance the professionalism of RCPs in all areas of practice.
-RCP educators directly will address the RRT passage mandate as being requisite prior to practice of Respiratory Care in Minnesota.
+The new paradigm will set the stage for greater direct respiratory therapist reimbursement from healthcare payment providers.
+The increased baseline competency will enhance the professionalism of respiratory therapists in all areas of practice.
+Respiratory therapy educators directly will address the RRT passage mandate as being requisite prior to practice of Respiratory Care in Minnesota.